ublue-os/website/docs/images/bluefin/admin.md

 ## Upgrades and Throttle Settings

-!!! note
- "This feature is incomplete"

 Bluefin is available with two throttle settings.

 The latest stable release of Fedora is always tagged `latest`.
 The still-supported but older release is labelled as `gts`, which is slang for "Grand Touring Series`, for those who wish to enjoy the ride from a slower cadence.
-It is the default Bluefin experience starting with Fedora 39.
+It is the default Bluefin experience starting with Fedora 38.

-Explicit version tags of the Fedora release are available for users who wish to manually handle their upgrade cycle:
+Explicit version tags of the Fedora release are available for users who wish to manually handle their upgrade cycle manually:

 To lock to Fedora 39